2016 Atlanta Falcons season: Week 6: at Seattle Seahawks

 With the loss, the Falcons dropped to 4–2.

 Week 7: vs. San Diego Chargers

-The Falcons blew a 17-point lead and lost to the Chargers, 33-30.
+The Falcons blew a 17-point lead and lost to the Chargers, 33–30.
 They wore their black throwback uniforms for this game.
 With the game tied at 30–30, a missed 58-yarder by Matt Bryant forced the game into overtime.
 The Falcons received the ball first in overtime but turned the ball over on downs after failing to convert a fourth down.
 Josh Lambo kicked a 42-yard field goal in overtime to seal a 33–30 victory for the Chargers.

 With the brutal loss, the Falcons dropped to 4–3 for the first time since 2009.
 This is the final game the Falcons played against the San Diego-based Chargers.
+It also foreshadowed a more calamitous loss in which the Falcons blew a larger lead.

 Week 8: vs. Green Bay Packers

 With the win, the Falcons improved to 5–3.

 Week 9: at Tampa Bay Buccaneers

 Despite Mike Evans finishing the game with 11 receptions for 150 yards and two scores, the Falcons still managed to beat Tampa Bay on the road, 43–28.
 With the win, the Falcons improved to 6–3.